ethanmiller1/Family-Ideas/Professional Journal/Amazon Prep.md

 5. load balancing
 6. queues

 Ask the interviewer if they agree with them as you go.

-### Leadership Principles

 **Here are a few items about what to expect from your day:**